telvis07/habakkuk/README.md

 This project uses a [storm](http://storm-project.net/) topology to analyze tweets from the [twitter sample stream](https://dev.twitter.com/docs/streaming-apis/streams/public).
 The entry point is a storm spout that uses [twitter4j](http://twitter4j.org/en/index.html) to access the stream with a username and password.
 Tweets are then passed to a storm shell bolt implemented in Python that applies a regular expression for detecting Christian bible references.
-Finally, a bolt receives the tuple with a bible reference tag and stored it to elasticsearch.
+Finally, a bolt receives the tuple with a bible reference tag and stores it to elasticsearch.

 For more information refence the [storm concepts wiki](https://github.com/nathanmarz/storm/wiki/Concepts).